chazlarson/Media-Scripts/README.md

-CURRENT_POSTER_DIR=current_posters           # put downloaded current posters and artwork here POSTER_DIR=extracted_posters                 # put downloaded posters here POSTER_DEPTH=20                              # grab this many posters [0 grabs all] POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library TRACK_RESET_STATUS=1                         # if set to 1, reset_posters keeps track of status and picks up where it left off
-ARTWORK_AND_POSTER=1                         # if set to 1, current background is downloaded with current poster PERSON_DEPTH=10                              # how deep to go into the search results for TMDB people
+CURRENT_POSTER_DIR=current_posters           # put downloaded current posters and artwork here POSTER_DIR=extracted_posters                 # put downloaded posters here POSTER_DEPTH=20                              # grab this many posters [0 grabs all] POSTER_DOWNLOAD=False                        # generate a script rather than downloading POSTER_CONSOLIDATE=True                      # posters are separated into folders by library TRACK_RESET_STATUS=True                      # reset-posters-* keeps track of status and picks up where it left off ARTWORK=True                                 # current background is downloaded with current poster PLEX_PATHS=False
+NAME_IN_TITLE=True
+POSTER_NAME=poster
+BACKGROUND_NAME=background
+RESET_SEASONS=True                           # reset-posters-plex resets season artwork as well in TV libraries RESET_EPISODES=True                          # reset-posters-plex resets episode artwork as well in TV libraries [requires RESET_SEASONS=True]
+KEEP_COLLECTIONS=bing,bang                   # List of collections to keep INCLUDE_COLLECTION_ARTWORK=1                 # should get-all-posters retrieve collection posters?
+ONLY_COLLECTION_ARTWORK=0                    # should get-all-posters retrieve ONLY collection posters?
+LOCAL_RESET_ARCHIVE=1                        # should reset-posters-tmdb keep a local archive of posters?
 ```

 ## Plex scripts:

  1. user-emails.py - extract user emails from your shares
-2. reset-posters.py - reset all artwork in a library
+ 2. reset-posters-tmdb.py - reset all artwork in a library to TMDB default
+ 3. reset-posters-plex.py - reset all artwork in a library to Plex default
-3. grab-current-posters.py - Grab currently-set posters and optionally background artwork
+ 4. grab-current-posters.py - Grab currently-set posters and optionally background artwork
-4. grab-all-posters.py - grab some or all of the artwork for a library from plex
+ 5. grab-all-posters.py - grab some or all of the artwork for a library from plex
-5. grab-all-status.py - grab watch status for all users all libraries from plex
+ 6. grab-all-status.py - grab watch status for all users all libraries from plex
-6. apply-all-status.py - apply watch status for all users all libraries to plex from the file emitted by the previous script
+ 7. apply-all-status.py - apply watch status for all users all libraries to plex from the file emitted by the previous script
+ 8. show-all-playlists.py - Show contents of all user playlists
+ 9. delete-collections.py - delete most or all collections from one or more libraries
+10. refresh-metadata.py - Refresh metadata individually on items in a library

 See the [Plex Scripts README](Plex/README.md) for details.